w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on distinguishable and customizable style properties, such as font types, sizes, and spacing, to support readability.
+Explain how people with disabilities rely on distinguishable and customizable style properties, such as font types, sizes, spacing, and text alignment to support readability.

 #### Learning Outcomes for Topic